brujack/dotfiles/README.md

 3. An ability to clone this repo, which means you will need git installed and I recommend Sourcetree from [sourcetreeapp](https://www.sourcetreeap.com/)
 4. Run setup_windows.ps1 to install windows programs/services
 5. Install a linux distribution from the Windows App store, I recommend Ubuntu 18.04 as this is where things were tested and I use
-6. Run './setup_env.sh -t OPTION' to setup a linux development environment inside of wsl
+6. Run `./setup_env.sh -t OPTION` to setup a linux development environment inside of wsl